soymintc/dvartk/README.md

 ```

 ## Summary
-Basically a package for comparing SNVs and SVs of maf files
+Basically a package for comparing SNVs and SVs of maf files.
-- in the future, INDEL support, input VCF support as well
+- in the future, INDEL support, input VCF support as well.
+For whatever variant table file you have, as long as you designate the source column names in `*_src`, `dvartk` will process your results.

 ## Usage
 ### Comparing SNVs